akileez/npinit/README.md

                         off will use `hub` (https://github.com/github/hub) to create the remote repository. [default command `hub create`]

     -R, --noRemote      do not create a remote repository on github. noRemote assumes noPush and will override addRemote if both are present. it will also override the default remote command `hub create` if addRemote is not present when creating a public module with flags -g or --github.

     -P, --noPush        do not push repository to github. use only with flags -g or --github [default is push]

     -D, --noDeps        do not install default dependencies.
                         [defaults: `npm i mocha standard --save-dev`]

-    --modules <string>  a list of node modules to install, i.e., `--modules "lodash moment"` or `--modules "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps.
+    --mods <string>     a list of node modules to install, i.e., `--modules "lodash moment"` or `--modules "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps.

   Overrides:

-    --desc    <string>  description for package.json and github repository if using `hub`. enclose the string in quotes, i.e., "This is an awesome project" --author  <string>  author name for project. [default reads from .npmrc or 'Your Name'] --email   <string>  email for project. [default reads from .npmrc or 'your@email.com'] --user    <string>  github username [default reads from .npmrc or 'githubName']
+    --desc    <string>  description for package.json and github repository if using `hub`.
+    --author  <string>  author name for project. [default reads from .npmrc or 'Your Name'] --email   <string>  email for project. [default reads from .npmrc or 'your@email.com'] --user    <string>  github username [default reads from .npmrc or 'githubName']